narcisolobo/auth/README.md

 ## Acknowledgments

-While I did not follow the article to a T, I consulted the below article from Digital Ocean while creating this app.
+While I did not follow it to a T, I consulted the below article from Digital Ocean while creating this app.
 [How To Add Authentication to Your App with Flask-Login](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login)

 ---